Insider knowledge: how to make your eharmony profile stand out

 You know you’re an intelligent, witty person, but getting that across in your eHarmony profile might seem like a tough task.
-Maybe you don’t think you’re great at selling yourself, or that you’re just not good with words.
+If you’re not great at selling yourself, here’s our inside advice on how to answer those generic profile questions

 The main thing to remember is that being specific by adding in the little details that make you an individual will get you noticed.
 Take the attitude that the fuller and richer your profile, the more attractive and dedicated you’ll appear to your matches.